-Washington is an at-will employment state, which means that those employees whose jobs aren't protected by an employment contract, collective bargaining agreement, or some other similar protection (i.e., most of us) can be terminated without cause (i.e., without grounds) as long as the termination...Read more »
+Washington is an at-will employment state, which means that those employees whose jobs aren't protected by an employment contract, collective bargaining agreement, or some other similar protection (i.e., most of us) can be terminated without cause (i.e., without grounds) as long as the...Read more »

 You'll have to clarify your question as there are likely a number of commissions that fit this criteria.
-Recently a new commission was formed that meets this criteria, the Non-Lawyer Practice Commission, which will have responsibilities related to non-lawyers who desire to carry out certain law...Read more »
+Recently a new commission was formed that meets this criteria, the Non-Lawyer Practice Commission, which will have responsibilities related to non-lawyers who desire to carry out certain...Read more »

 A lot depends on the actual facts or your case.
 Did he replaced your wire with wire of his own (but that still fences off your property the way it was before)?
 Is he disputing the boundary?
 I would suggest calmly trying to find out why he did that so you can explore your options (i.e., is he...Read more »

 What advice do you have for me.
 I'm stationed in a state that is legal for marijuana to purchased and utilized as long as you have a medical card for it.
-I don't know how else you can prove that I'm innocent of this type of conduct without bringing my husband's relatives in it.
-I have never had a...
+I don't know how else you can prove that I'm innocent of this type of conduct without bringing my husband's relatives in it....
 Read more »

 You should consult with your local military defense counsel.
 Under military law there is a presumption that if the substance is found in your sample you knowingly took it into your body.
 So your best chances of fighting this are by providing an explanation (i.e., someone gave it to you but you...Read more »